catmaid/CATMAID/API_CHANGELOG.md

   false by default.
 If set to true, the returned annotations will include their creation_time and edition_time.

+- `POST /{project_id}/annotations/query-targets`:
+  Accepts now two additional sorting options: annotated_on, last_annotation_link_edit.
+The first one sorts by the date the matched annotations were added to the target.
+The second option sorts by when this link was edited last.

 ### Modifications

 - `POST|GET /{project_id}/node/list`: